grizzlysh/react-quinn_clothing_grapql/README.md

+# react-quinn_clothing_graphql
-# a react clothing app with graphql
+a react clothing app with graphql